-Staff are aware of "Honour-based' Abuse (HBA) which encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so called HBA are abuse (regardless of the motivation) and staff will handle and escalate as such; they are alert to the possibility of a child being at risk of HBA, or already having suffered HBA."
-Keeping Children Safe in Education 2021"
+Staff are aware of "Honour-based' Abuse (HBA) So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
+All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA" (KCSIE 2023)

 Awareness raising has taken place around HBA; staff are alert to possible indicators.
-They are aware that forced marriage is an entirely separate issue from arranged marriage; that it is a human rights abuse and falls within the Crown Prosecution Service definition of domestic violence and that HBV and FM can affect both young men and women.
+They are aware that forced marriage is an entirely separate issue from arranged marriage; that it is a human rights abuse and falls within the Crown Prosecution Service definition of domestic violence and that HBV and forced marriage can affect both young men and women.
 In school all staff are briefed on a regular basis in staff meetings and INSETS.
 The DSL shares update information and reviews the key information every year and each term.
+All the information is stored on a shared Safeguarding Microsoft teams Page with staff and governors.